 Advance: To increase the difficulty, throw your leg out in front and straighten the entire leg.
 Squat down but don’t let your front leg touch the floor.
 They call this movement the ‘pistol' and is very challenging but is great for strength, balance, and mobility.
 Take your time building up to this.
 1-3 repetitions.

-Prepare your knees and quads for bouncing and shock absorption on the ski slope by adding squat jumps to your ski fitness regime.
+Prepare your knee muscles and quads for bouncing and shock absorption on the ski slope by adding squat jumps to your ski fitness regime.

 - Stand with feet shoulder-width apart and hands by your side.